-- The Federal Emergency Management Agency (FEMA) requested that Lone Star contact the community floodplain administrators be contacted for the review and possible permit requirements.
-The Eastland County Judge and Floodplain Administrator provided a preliminary opinion that the proposed Project will not adversely affect flood plain management in Eastland County. - Cultural resource clearance will be obtained from the Texas Historical Commission (THC) for the proposed Project ROW as necessary. - Permits and approvals will be obtained from the Texas Department of Transportation (TxDOT) for any crossing of, or access from, a State-maintained roadway. - A Storm Water Pollution Prevention Plan (SWPPP) may be required by the Texas Commission on Environmental Quality (TCEQ).
-Lone Star or its contractor will submit a Notice of Intent to the TCEQ at least 48 hours prior to the beginning of construction and will maintain the SWPPP on site at the initiation of clearing and construction activities. - After alignments and structure locations/heights are adjusted and set, Lone Star will make a final determination of the need for Federal Aviation Administration (FAA) notification, based on structure locations and structure designs.
-In some areas, if necessary, Lone Star could use lowerthan-typical structure heights or add marking and/or lighting to certain structures.

-- Permits or other requirements associated with possible impacts to endangered/threatened species will be coordinated with the United States Fish and Wildlife Service (USFWS) as necessary. - Coordination with Texas Parks & Wildlife Department (TPWD) may be necessary to determine the need for any surveys, and to avoid or minimize any potential adverse impacts to sensitive habitats, threatened or endangered species, and other fish and wildlife resources along the approved route. - Permits or other requirements associated with possible impacts to waters of the U.S. under the jurisdiction of the U.S. Army Corps of Engineers (USACE) will be coordinated with the USACE as necessary. - Lone Star will coordinate with Eastland and Callahan Counties and will obtain floodplain development permits and county road agreements as needed.
+- The Eastland County Judge and Floodplain Administrator provided a preliminary opinion that the proposed Project is not located in a flood hazard zone and will not interfere with flood plain management in Eastland County.
+Lone Star will continue to coordinate with the County and will obtain floodplain development permits and road crossing permits if any are needed. - Cultural resource clearance will be obtained from the Texas Historical Commission (THC) for the proposed Project ROW as necessary. - A Storm Water Pollution Prevention Plan (SWPPP) may be required by the Texas Commission on Environmental Quality (TCEQ).
+Lone Star or its contractor will submit a Notice of Intent to the TCEQ at least 48 hours prior to the beginning of construction, and will maintain the SWPPP on site at the initiation of clearing and construction activities. - After alignments and structure locations/heights are adjusted and set, Lone Star will make a final determination of the need for Federal Aviation Administration (FAA) notification, based on structure locations and structure designs.
+In some areas, if necessary, Lone Star could use lower-than-typical structure heights or add marking and/or lighting to certain structures. - Permits or other requirements associated with possible impacts to endangered/threatened species will be coordinated with the United States Fish and Wildlife Service (USFWS) as necessary. - Coordination with Texas Parks & Wildlife Department (TPWD) may be necessary to determine the need for any surveys, and to avoid or minimize any potential adverse impacts to sensitive habitats, threatened or endangered species, and other fish and wildlife resources along the approved route. - Permits or other requirements associated with possible impacts to waters of the U.S. under the jurisdiction of the U.S. Army Corps of Engineers (USACE) will be coordinated with the USACE as necessary.

-No permits for the Project have been obtained at this time.
 Further discussion of permits that may be required for the Project is included in Section 1.6 of the EA.

-21. Habitable Structures:
+21. Habitable structures: